Teluk Bahang: Demographics

+As of 2020, Teluk Bahang was home to a population of 2,531.
+Malays constituted nearly 85% of the suburb's population, followed by Chinese at close to 12%.

 Transportation

-Jalan Teluk Bahang is the main thoroughfare within the town and forms part of the pan-island Federal Route 6.
+Jalan Teluk Bahang is the main thoroughfare within the suburb and forms part of the pan-island Federal Route 6.
 The road links Teluk Bahang with Balik Pulau to the south and Batu Ferringhi to the east.

-Rapid Penang bus routes 101, 102 and 501 include stops within Teluk Bahang, connecting the town with various destinations, such as Penang's capital city of George Town, the Penang International Airport, Sungai Nibong and Balik Pulau.
+Rapid Penang bus routes 101, 102 and 501 include stops within Teluk Bahang, connecting the suburb with various destinations, such as the city centre, the Penang International Airport, Sungai Nibong and Balik Pulau.

 The Hop-On Hop-Off bus service, which utilises open-topped double-decker buses, caters mainly for tourists.
 It includes four stops within Teluk Bahang – the Tropical Spice Garden, Penang National Park, Entopia Butterfly Farm and the Teluk Bahang Forest Eco Park.

 Education

-Teluk Bahang is served by two primary schools and a single high school.
+Teluk Bahang is served by two primary schools and a high school.